nicole-cheung/cs126MIDI/final-project/DEVELOPMENT.md

 * ofDrawBitmapString creates easily readable instructions
 * Set up key press function to toggle out of instructions
 * Having trouble working with GarageBand as a MIDI output, but the program does currently recognize that an input from Audio Midi Setup exists
+* Added ofxThreadedMidiPlayer to read in MIDI files

+### Week 3
+* Garageband does NOT support MIDI output.
+Pocket MIDI is an option but currently I can't get it to work.
+* Downloaded iPhone app that can manually send in MIDI messages.
+To read in files, a combo of Audio MIDI setup and MIDI Player X
+* Messed with pitch and velocity number to see how it affects display